Aortic Aneurysm Surgery

 Aortic Aneurysm Surgery Team at Westchester Medical Center

 When appropriate, we employ a less invasive approach known as thoracic endovascular aortic surgery (TEVAR), which is used to treat an aneurysm or dissection in the upper aorta via a small incision.
-A stent graft is inserted to reinforce the aneurysm and prevent rupture.
+A stent graft is inserted to reinforce the aneurysm or dissection and prevent rupture.

-What Causes Aortic Aneurysms?
+What Causes Aortic Aneurysms

 Aortic aneurysms may result from a variety of predisposing conditions.

 Degenerative dilation of the aortic wall is the most common cause of aneurysm formation.
 While the causes are not well understood, in some patients the elastic aortic tissue weakens prematurely, leading to progressive aneurysmal change.
-This process is sometimes referred to as cystic medial degeneration.

 Atherosclerotic disease may produce calcification in the wall of the aorta, and other blood vessels, which damages cells in the media, leading to subsequent dilatation.
 Poorly controlled hypertension, as it subjects the aortic walls to higher pressure, may also contribute to aneurysm growth.
 Atherosclerosis has been found to be related to such factors as elevated cholesterol levels, cigarette smoking, diabetes, poor physical conditioning, and genetic predispositions.

 Trauma, for example from motor vehicle accidents, may damage the wall of the aorta, leading to late aneurysm formation.
+Acute aortic transection related to severe trauma is treated with endovascular repair in the majority of patients.
+Care of the multi-trauma patient is coordinated with the Level 1 trauma team.

 Diagnosis